l-zariqi/gpu-stock-tracker/README.md

 - 🌍 Select region from the dropdown menu
 - 🔔 Click the bell icon in the alerts column to enable drop alerts
-- 🔃 Enable Auto Refresh to automatically update the stock status
+- 🔃 Enable Auto Refresh for automatic stock updates

 ## Status Legend

 - 🟩 In Stock
 - 🟥 Out of Stock
-- ⚠️ **Unknown Status** - GPU has either been delisted or the API can't find it
+- ⚠️ Unknown Status - GPU has either been delisted or the API can't find it